Subcommittee on the HASS Requirementreturn to MIT home page

 HASS Elective (1 or 2 subjects)

 The remainder of the eight-subject HASS Requirement can be fulfilled with subjects of the student's choosing from any HASS category (HASS-A, HASS-H, or HASS-S) or subjects designated as HASS Elective (HASS-E).

 How to identify a HASS subject:

 On the Advanced Search page of the MIT Online Subject Listing & Schedule, you can search for subjects in any of the HASS categories.
-[Look for the label: HASS Categories (for students entering in Fall 2010 or later) represented with the picture of a blue book.]
+(Look for the label: HASS Category represented with the picture of a blue book.)

 Hint: because there are many subjects in each category, you may wish to limit your search to a specific term – or even to a specific Course or time of the day.
 Additional search tips are posted on the Help page of the subject listing.

 Students who wish to enroll in a HASS subject that is also designated as CI-H or CI-HW in the subject listings must use a special selection process.
 For more details and deadlines visit: http://enrollmenttools.mit.edu.

 In your first year, you should consider taking at least one HASS subject each semester.
 Some things to keep in mind: